uwpokerclub/developer-hub/README.md

 > If it's easy/safe enough to do it yourself, you might as well do it yourself.

 This means that if an implementation of a feature can written by you without using third party libraries/applications easily and it is safe to do so (in terms of security), write it yourself.
 You'll learn much more about a specific area when you try and do it on your own then rely on someone else to do it for you.
 However, for extremely complex systems or systems that have security implications (think password hashing as an example), we would much rather use a third party library to do this for us.

+## Wiki
+Checkout the [Developer WIki](https://github.com/uwpokerclub/tickets/wiki) for some useful information about our processes and best practices.

 ## Repositories
 We have two main repositories that are used to develop the website.